 How to Get to the Gili Islands

-The quickest way to get to the Gili Islands is by speed boat.
+The quickest way to get from Bali to the Gili Islands is by speed boat.
 Boats leave daily from Padang Bai in northeast Bali and take roughly 1.5 hours to reach the islands.

 Since you only have 7 days in Bali, pre-booking a fast boat to the Gili Islands is strongly recommended.
 By doing so, you can spend less time traveling and more time enjoying the islands!
-If you book a ticket elsewhere and not through this link, make sure it includes a hotel pickup and transfer to Padang Bai to save the hassle of figuring out all the logistics!
+If you book a ticket elsewhere, make sure it includes a hotel pickup and transfer to Padang Bai to save the hassle of figuring out all the logistics!
 The drive from Ubud takes less than 1 hour while a journey from Seminyak takes 1h30.

 Where to stay in Gili